sem4-python/Exam/README.md

   #do stuff with file
 ```

+`with` makes sure the file gets closed when the script is done with the file.
+You can open the file without `with`, the you have to make sure to call `.close()` on the file.

 | Mode | Description                                                                                                            |
 | ---- | ---------------------------------------------------------------------------------------------------------------------- |
 | 'r'  | This is the default mode.
 It Opens file for reading.                                                                   |